frSociete/diskEraserFr/README.md

 - **Error Handling and Logging**: Logs errors, including permission issues and failed disk operations.
 - **Automatic Disk Verification**: Confirms the integrity of the disk after the erasure process.
 - **Root Privilege Check**: Ensures the tool runs with proper administrative permissions to prevent incomplete operations.
+- **Log File Creation**: Automatically creates and maintains a log file at `/var/log/disk_erase.log` to store detailed information about the erasure process, errors, and system events.

 ---